Hdreese56/Engineering_4_Notebook/README.md

 It has been a real pain to do these assignment while working on my project but I guess thats what I get for procrastinating this.
 I choose to go the ssh way cause for some reason I just like the ssh interface and whatnot.
 But all in all I did use a couple new things: I Made a scatterplot appear visual (The poin of the assignment), Use it to display one of 3 vairables.
 I really dont know what else to put as this is a pretty old assignment and my classmates wiki's solved most of the minor issues I ran into.
 ### Fritzing
 I Will add fritzing when I get to school.

+## Pi Camera
+### Description
+For this assignment we hooked up a camera, wired it, and used it to take pictures using our raspberry pi.
+### Reflection
+I had a lot of fun with this assignment.
+I really like feature and hope to use it next year in my capstones project.
+This assignment wasa sort of straight forward and allowed me to kinda do my own thing.
+Luckliy I had my peers to help me with the code so I was really just struggling on the set up.
+I ran into a few problems with my pi not reading my camera so I had to borrow a friends camera.
+I decided to use the resolution 1024,768.